techiediaries/techiediaries/_posts/2019/2019-12-27-angular-9-8-router-outlet.md

 ## Conclusion

-In this quick post we have seen what a router outlet is in Angular, and how to name and create multiple outlets.
+In this quick post we have seen what a router outlet is in Angular 9, and how to name and create multiple outlets.
 We have also seen the difference between the primary and auxiliary routes.